 Bill Dickey, Joe Torre, Gene Tenace, Thurman Munson, Carlton Fisk, Jorge Posada, Joe Mauer

-Of the 12 players listed above who are eligible for the Hall of Fame, eight are in.
-The exceptions are Torre, Tenace, Munson, and Simmons (who is very underrated and deserves a plaque in Cooperstown).
-All four of those players were active in the 1970s.
+Of the 12 players listed above who are eligible for the Hall of Fame, nine are in.
+The exceptions are Torre, Tenace, and Munson.
+All three of those players were active in the 1970s.
 They suffer from the Hall of Fame bias toward catchers, which stems from the inability of baseball writers to recognize the physical rigors of playing the position.
-It’s very difficult to stay healthy and to maintain the consistent performance that will result in the numbers that Hall of Fame voters expect to see on the career totals line.
-We can presume that Munson would have added at least a seventh season with a 4+ WAR, and possibly an eighth.
+It’s very difficult to stay healthy and put up the numbers that Hall of Fame voters expect to see on the career totals line.

 17. Roy White